my affiliate links and make a purchase. To learn more, click here. Thank you for supporting Reroute Lifestyle!

-Regardless of what platform you’re promoting affiliate links, in the spirit of having a marketplace free of deception (aka a marketplace free of people promoting products just because they’re getting something from it, not because it’s totally awesome), there are some guidelines we bloggers have to follow.
+Regardless of what platform you use to promote affiliate links, in the spirit of having a marketplace free of deception (aka a marketplace free of people promoting products just because they’re getting something from it, not because it’s totally awesome), there are some guidelines marketers have to follow.

 Yup, there’s a legal side to affiliate marketing – but don’t let that scare you away!

 The Legal Side of Affiliate Marketing

 First and foremost, I am not a lawyer, so my recommendations should not be taken as legal advice.
 I’ve simply done general research on FTC Endorsement Guidelines and summarized what I understand.

 The American Federal Trade Commission (FTC) requires marketers/bloggers to disclose their relationships with companies if they receive something in exchange for something like an affiliate link, for example: